openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_request_ldp_vc.json}}

-For better suiting the W3C Data Integrity Proof ecosystem the following non-normative example displays a Credential request with the proof of possession type set to `ldp_vp`, using a verifiable presentation.
+The following is a non-normative example of a Credential request with the key proof type `ldp_vp`:

 <{{examples/credential_request_ldp_vc_vp.json}}